jeremyephron/simplegmail/README.md

 A simple Gmail API client in Python for applications.

+## New in v3.1.0

+Message downloading has been multithreaded resulting in significant speedup of downloads!
+Make sure to upgrade your installation (no other changes are required).

+---

 Currently Supported Behavior:
 - Sending html messages
 - Sending messages with attachments